Feeds:

 “I sent Nottebart in to pitch, hoping he would throw a low ball for a grounder.
 He sure did.”
 Boxscore

 Hughes finished with a pitching line of eight innings, three hits, two runs, one walk and 13 strikeouts.
-Hughes held Pete Rose hitless, stopping Rose’s 25-game hit streak.
+He held Pete Rose hitless, stopping a 25-game hit streak.

 “If it hadn’t rained, we never would have got a hit off Hughes,” Chico Ruiz said.
 “Hughes was just great.”